AcademySoftwareFoundation/openfx/Documentation/sources/Reference/ofxCoreAPI.rst

 .. doxygentypedef:: OfxPluginEntryPoint

-The :ref:`OfxStatus<statusCodes>` value returned is dependant upon the action being called, however the value :c:macro:`kOfxStatReplyDefault` is returned if the plug-in does not trap the action.
+The :ref:`OfxStatus<statusCodes>` value returned is dependent upon the action being called, however the value :c:macro:`kOfxStatReplyDefault` is returned if the plug-in does not trap the action.